AUDIOLAB 6000N Review: Stream Machine

 MEASURED PERFORMANCE

 Frequency response of Audiolab 6000N reached 16kHz (-1dB) at all sample rates up to 192kHz from a wired DLNA (Windows 10) server, as our analysis shows.
-This gives it a bandwidth slightly lower than that of CD (21kHz) in standard mode.
+This gives it a bandwidth slightly lower than CD (21kHz) in standard mode.

 Distortion at peak output (0dB FS) measured 0.003% and at -60dB with 24bit a mediocre 0.15%, better than CD (0.22%) but not in contention with the 0.02% figure possible.
-The presence of noise and distortion resulted in a disappointing 97dB EIAJ Dynamic Range value with hi-res.
+The noise and distortion resulted in a disappointing 97dB EIAJ Dynamic Range value with hi-res.

-Although the 6000N can read hi-res files from a wired ethernet DNLA server, it gives mediocre performance figures.
+Although the Audiolab 6000N can read hi-res files from a wired ethernet DNLA server, it gives mediocre performance figures.

 External music servers will give a similar result at best.